 The five-year running average TDS concentration, for samples collected immediately below Prado Dam, continues to comply with the water quality objectives established for Reach 2 of the Santa Ana River and the underlying Orange Country Groundwater Management Zone (650 mg/L and 580 mg/, respectively).
-However, the average TDS concentration of the 14 samples collected at the same location in August and September of 2020 barely exceeded the water quality objective established for Reach 3 during base flow conditions (708 mg/L vs. 700 mg/L, respectively).
+The average TDS concentration of the 17 samples collected at the same location in August and September of 2021 were in compliance with the water quality objective established for Reach 3 during baseflow conditions (681 mg/L vs. 700 mg/L, respectively).